Can you live a long life with sleep apnea?

 The Gold Standard: CPAP Therapy and Its Role in Managing Sleep Apnea

 Continuous Positive Airway Pressure (CPAP) therapy is the most common treatment for sleep apnea.
-It involves wearing a mask over your nose and/or mouth while you sleep.
-The mask is connected to a machine that delivers a constant flow of air into your airways.
+It involves wearing a mask over one's nose and mouth while sleeping.
+The connected mask delivers a constant airflow into the machine's airways.

 This continuous air pressure helps keep your airways open, preventing the pauses in breathing that characterize sleep apnea.
 Regular use of CPAP can significantly reduce your apnea-hypopnea index (AHI), a measure of the severity of sleep apnea.

 However, CPAP therapy requires consistent use to be effective.
 Some people find the mask uncomfortable or have difficulty adjusting to the sensation of positive air pressure.
-Despite these challenges, patient education and support can improve CPAP compliance, leading to better treatment outcomes.
+Despite these challenges, patient education and support can improve CPAP compliance and treatment outcomes.

 In conclusion, while CPAP therapy may require some adjustment, it remains a highly effective treatment for sleep apnea.
 Its regular use can contribute to improved sleep health and longevity.